ldn0x7dc/react-native-media-kit/README.md

 ## TODO

+* switch to AVPlayer (since MPMoviePlayerController is deprecated on iOS 9)
-* mute feature(Not possilble for MPMoviePlayerController)
+* mute feature (Not possilble for MPMoviePlayerController)